 Girdling the Globe.
 The boat ride, called "It's a Small World - A Salute to UNICEF," carries spectators past such familiar scenes as France's Eiffel Tower, a Dutch windmill and India's Taj Mahal.
 The animated figures dance, cavort with droll animals, and in their various languages sing a song called "It's a Small World," composed especially for the exhibit.

 Once safely onboard, guests could sit back and enjoy themselves on "The Happiest Cruise That Ever Sailed."
 Hundreds of colorful dolls, garbed in costumes to match their settings from around the world, all sang the theme song in harmony.

 Don't blame me if you can't get the song out of your head.
-It's been stuck in mine for almost 50 years now.
+It's been stuck in mine for over 50 years now.
 (CD #28 Set 150 #113)

 The Tower of the Four Winds was a wonderful bit of whimsy designed by Disney Imagineer Rolly Crump.
 Colorful shapes and figures spun in the winds that crossed the site, making it an entertaining study in motion.
 Sadly, when the rest of the attraction was moved to Disneyland after the Fair, the Tower didn't go along as well.
 Rumors persist that it was cut up for scrap metal or dumped in a nearby waterway.
 (CD #54 Set 229 #10)

 The United States Committee for UNICEF operated a gift shop under the tower.
 Free literature about UNICEF was also available, but the merchandise based on the ride was the most popular offering.
 Guests were also encouraged to make contributions to UNICEF.
 (CD #43 Set 201 #31)